EuroProofNet/europroofnet.github.io/_pages/WG4/Tbilisi24/meeting.md

 **Venue:** [Tbilisi State University, Chavchavadze ave.
 1, 0179 Tbilisi, Georgia](https://www.viam.science.tsu.ge/itp2024/venue)

-This meeting includes several sessions shared with other co-located events:
+This meeting includes several sessions shared with other co-located events.
+Registration to these other events is mandatory (see the ITP web page for this).

 **September 13:**